Vanity award: Vanity book awards

 The vanity award phenomenon among book awards was noted in a Salon article by Laura Miller in 2009.
 Vanity book awards are characterized by dozens (or more) of categories to ensure that most applicants are winners or finalists.
 Other characteristics include high entry fees, or fees for other services such as trophies, prominent display on the award websites or promises of marketing.
 Self-published authors seeking promotions and recognitions are common customers of vanity award services.
 Pitches for Who's Who-type publications (see vanity press), biographies or nominations for awards or special memberships can have a catch to them in which the honoree is required to pay for recognition.

-List of vanity book awards

 The following have been called vanity awards.